wkorando/go-serverless-with-java/STEP10.md

 	ibmcloud target -g Default
 	```

-	This is needed because our database will be created as resource in IBM Cloud, and resources are linked to a resource group.
+	This is necessary because our database will be created as resource in IBM Cloud, and resources are linked to a resource group.

-1. When creating our new Cloudant instance, be sure to replace `MY_REGION` in the command below with the current region you are working in:
+1. When creating our new Cloudant instance, be sure to replace `MY_REGION` in the command below with the [current region](region-list.md) you are working in:

 	```
 	ibmcloud resource service-instance-create cloudant-serverless cloudantnosqldb lite MY_REGION -p '{"legacyCredentials": false}'